edgedb/edgedb/docs/stdlib/datetime.rst

 .. eql:type:: cal::local_time

-    A type representing time without a time zone.
+    Represents a time without a given timezone.

-    :eql:op:`Casting <cast>` is a simple way to obtain a :eql:type:`cal::local_time` value in an expression:
+    :eql:op:`Casting <cast>` is the simplest way to obtain a :eql:type:`cal::local_time` value in an expression:

     .. code-block:: edgeql